 Two quick disclaimers:

 1. Take all writing rules with a grain of salt.
-You are the writer.
+You are the writer, and no rule covers every situation.

 When writing a scene, it should be obvious when something happens suddenly, without explicitly telling the reader.